Éditions Mélanie Seteun: Volume ! the French Journal of Popular Music Studies

 The founders, Gérôme Guibert and Samuel Étienne, founded Volume! in 2002 with Marie-Pierre Bonniol, to create an academic space for popular music studies.
 The journal has published, as of 2017, 29 issues, on themes such as countercultures, black music, postcolonialism, the alternative music press.

 Volume! has been online since 2013, on French-speaking portals Revues.org and Cairn.info, as well as on RILM Abstracts with Full Text since 2016.

 Vibrations.
 Musiques, médias, société

 The Éditions Mélanie Seteun have directed the electronic publication of the first French popular music studies journal Vibrations.
 Musiques, médias, société, created by Antoine Hennion, Jean-Rémy Julien and Jean-Claude Klein in the mid-1980s, on the French academic portal Persée.

 Ashgate partnership

 It also published a special international, English edition of its "countercultures" issues with Ashgate Publishing, a partnership with the Éditions Mélanie Seteun that had already taken place for the publication of the book Stereo: Comparative Perspectives on the Sociological Study of Popular Music in France and Britain.

 Events

 Conferences

-It has co-organized many conferences, among which:
+It has co-organized many conferences, including: